Strong coupling of virtual negative states in the Kapitza-Dirac effect: Relativistic classical description

 is implied from \eqref{eq:relativistic_energy_momentum_relation} and $E=\gamma m c^2$.
-We numerically solve the dynamics of the classical relativistic electron trajectory according to Eqs. \eqref{eq:relativistic_motion_equation} for parameters at which the non-linear contributions to the electron dynamics appear to be small.
-Suitable parameters for the potential \eqref{eq:vector_potential} with envelope \eqref{eq:temporal_envelope_function} are $q A_0 = 10^{-3} \, m c^2$, $\hbar k_L = 0.02 \,m c$, $T=150 \times 2 \pi/\omega$ and $\Delta T=10 \times 2 \pi/\omega$.
-The initial particle position is $x=\lambda/8$, at a location of the periodic laser field, where we know from the non-relativistic calculation that the ponderomotive deflection is largest.
+We first solve the dynamics of the classical relativistic electron trajectory numerically, according of Eqs. \eqref{eq:relativistic_motion_equation} for parameters, at which the non-linear contributions to the electron dynamics appear to be small.
+Suitable parameters for the potential \eqref{eq:vector_potential} with envelope \eqref{eq:temporal_envelope_function} are $q A_0 = 10^{-3} \, m c^2$, $\hbar k_L = 0.02 \,m c$, $T=150 \times 2 \pi/\omega$ and $\Delta T=5 \times 2 \pi/\omega$.
+The initial particle position is $x=\lambda/8$, which is at a location of the periodic laser field, where we know from the non-relativistic calculation that the ponderomotive deflection is largest.
 We further set the initial particle parameters $y=z=0$ and $\vec p=p_3 \vec e_3$ for the numeric simulation.
 The result of the numeric calculation is displayed in Fig. \ref{fig:Simulation_and_Predicted} as green dotted line, where we know from the calculation in Eqs. \eqref{eq:ponderomotive_force_all}-\eqref{eq:non_relativistic_classical_propagator} that the ponderomotive amplitude (which is proportional to $p_1$) converts into a diffraction amplitude.
-The diffraction amplitude, in turn, converts further into a diffraction probability by taking the absolute value square of the wave function or equivalently its propagation equation \eqref{eq:pertubation_theory}, which is then proportional to $p_1^2$.
+The diffraction amplitude, in turn, converts further into a diffraction probability by taking the absolute value square of the wave function, or equivalently its propagation equation \eqref{eq:pertubation_theory}, which is then proportional to $p_1^2$.
 Therefore, we display $p_1^2$ at the ending time $T$ of the numerical particle trajectory simulation in Fig. \ref{fig:Simulation_and_Predicted}, and find proper agreement with the relativistic quantum solutions.
+In other words, we find a correspondence between the relativistic quantum and classical results, which is established by a matching of the transverse momentum dependence.
+We will substantiate this quantitative agreement by comparing the perturbative descriptions in the following, resulting in a factor 5/2 in Eq. \eqref{eq:relativistic_ponderomotive_force} for the relativistic classical calculation.
+This agrees with the coefficient in the relativistic quantum solution \eqref{eq:dirac_perturbation_approximation} and provides us another analytic cross-check for confirming the agreement between relativistic quantum and relativistic classical theory, rather than relying solely on a numerical comparison.